Instant Pot Hard Boiled Eggs

 • Water – This will help cook the eggs in the pressure cooker.

-• Ice – Ice helps stop the cooking process after the eggs have cooked in the pressure cooker.
+• Ice – Ice helps stop cooking after the eggs have cooked in the pressure cooker.

 Instant Pot Hard Boiled Eggs on a plate sprinkled with fresh herbs and salt.

-An Instant Pot is an electric multi-cooker that can be used to sauté, as a slow cooker, and of course, pressure cook.
+An Instant Pot is an electric multi-cooker that can sauté, slow cook, and, of course, pressure cook.

-There are a lot of horror stories about using old-fashioned stovetop pressure cookers but these are much safer and WAY easier to use.
+There are many horror stories about using old-fashioned stovetop pressure cookers, but these are much safer and WAY easier to use.

-They use high-pressurized steam to help cook meat and vegetables at a much quicker rate than traditional stovetop or slow cooker options.
+They use high-pressurized steam to cook meat and vegetables much more quickly than traditional stovetop or slow cooker options.

 Instant Pots are VERY easy to use and very safe.
 Don’t worry if you’re new to the electric pressure cooker world.
 You will absolutely LOVE it!